Towards universally optimal sorting algorithms: Introduction

 \subsection{Related work}

-Consider the fundamental geometric problem of computing convex hull of $n$ points.
-In the planar case, the output can vary between $O(1)$ to $n$ and it took researchers \cite{KS86} some time to understand the optimal complexity of convex hull in terms of $n$ and $h$ which was shown to be $\Theta (n \log h)$.
-An even finer characterization \cite{SenG99,ABC17} led to a running time of $O( \sum_i^h n_i \log (n/ n_i + 1)$ \footnote{The expression would be reminiscent of the entropic function $n \cdot H( n_1 / n , n_2 /n \ldots n_h /n$} and that is upper-bounded by $O( n \log h )$.
-The vector ${\cal D} = ( n_1 , n_2 \ldots n_h )$ is not an input parameter but a measure of the combinatorial structure of an instance that cannot be easily extracted from the input.
+Consider the fundamental geometric problem of computing the convex hull of $n$ points.
+In the planar case, the output size can vary between $O(1)$ to $n$ and it took researchers \cite{KS86} some time to understand the optimal complexity of convex hull in terms of $n$ and output size $h$ which was shown to be $\Theta (n \log h)$.
+Finer analysis in \cite{SenG99} and subsequently in \cite{ABC17} led to running times of $O( \sum_i^h n_i \log (n/ n_i + 1))$ and $n \cdot H( n_1 / n , n_2 /n \ldots n_h /n )$ respectively\footnote{This subtle difference is out of scope of the present paper to distinguish}, that is upper-bounded by $O( n \log h )$.
+The vector ${\cal D} = ( n_1 , n_2 \ldots n_h )$ is not an input parameter but a measure of the combinatorial structure of the final output that cannot be easily extracted from the input.
 It is interesting (and even intriguing) to discern that both the $O(n \log n )$ and $O(n\log h)$ algorithms for convex-hull were shown to be optimal.
-Because of the finer characterization in terms of output and even more so in terms of ${\cal D}$ that leads to a better performance for many scenarios and a deeper understanding of the complexity of the problem.
+The finer characterization in terms of output, and even more so in terms of ${\cal D}$, leads to a better performance for many scenarios and a deeper understanding of the complexity of the problem.
 In this case $\sum_i^h n_i \log (n/ n_i +1) \leq n\log h \leq n\log n$ which shows progressive refinement of the same problem on the basis of increasing parameters.